foxBMS/foxbms-1/documentation/sphinx/getting_started/eclipse_workspace/eclipse_workspace.rst

 ..  warning::
     Every part of this setup instruction must be read carefully and it must be followed step by step, including details.
-If not the case, the Eclipse Workspace will not work.
+If this is not the case, the Eclipse Workspace will not work.

 ..  warning::
-    Only |foxconda3| is supported.
-The support for older versions has been dropped.
+    Only |foxconda_name| (see :ref:`GETTING_STARTED_FOXCONDA`) is supported.
+    The support for older versions of |foxconda_old| has been dropped.

 In the following, it is described which requirements have to be fulfilled and